ekamperi/ekamperi.github.io/_posts/2021-12-20-short-to-long-stick-ratio.md

 ---
 layout: post
-title:  "Short to long stick ratio"
+title:  "Short to long stick ratio: a nice little math problem"
 date:   2021-12-20
 categories: [mathematics]
 tags: ['mathematics']
 description: How to calculate the average ratio of short to long stick ratio.
 ---

 Hola!
 Long time no see!
 In the past months, I've been very busy working at Chronicles Health, a digital health company, on a course to revolutionize the management of inflammatory bowel disease.